ImJonathanZ/ZhuBot/README.md

 ## A discord bot created for servers with friends
 This bot is created as a fun project to create moderation, and incorporate cool and fun features into a discord.
 Punny name after my last name and the Pokémon Zubat.

+## Features:
+`Anti-Gambling` - When a user mentions anything regards to gambling they will be alerted that excessive gambling is not good.\
+`Spotify Reaction` - When a user sends a Spotify link, the bot will automatically react with two emojis to let others react if they enjoy the song or not.
 ## Commands:

 - `/ping`